Skip to main content

 Build macOS installer packages using pkgbuild

-The PKG stage builds macOS .pkg installer packages from your Darwin binaries using the native pkgbuild tool.
+The PKG stage builds macOS .pkg installer packages from your Darwin binaries.
+On macOS it uses the native pkgbuild tool; on Linux it assembles the identical flat XAR package from xar + mkbom + cpio, so you can produce .pkg installers in CI without a Mac.
 Installers are placed in dist/macos/.

 Minimal config